 Comparison Table

-Above is a simplified chart showing the difference in coverage between MRTA / MRTT and MLTA / MLTT:
+The chart above shows the difference in coverage between MRTA / MRTT and MLTA / MLTT:

 - MRTA / MRTT

-When the Base Rate or OPR Rate changes, your home loan interest may increase, causing your loan balance to be higher than originally projected.
+When the Base Rate or Overnight Policy Rate changes, your home loan interest may increase, causing your loan balance to be higher than originally projected.
+This affects the two coverage types very differently.

 - MRTA / MRTT

-Since coverage reduces over time, it may not match your actual loan balance if interest rates go up.
-This means your beneficiaries might have to top up the remaining loan amount. - MLTA / MLTT
+because coverage reduces on a fixed schedule, it may not match your actual loan balance if interest rates rise.
+Your beneficiaries could be left to top up the shortfall. - MLTA / MLTT

-Coverage stays constant, so if your loan balance is higher than expected, the payout still covers it fully.
-Any excess payout after settling the loan goes directly to your beneficiaries for living expenses or other needs.
+coverage stays constant, so if your loan balance is higher than expected, the payout still covers it fully.
+Any excess after settling the loan goes directly to your beneficiaries for living expenses or other needs.

 - Not everyone is eligible for every plan.
 People with existing medical history may face application rejections.

-- Some insurers occasionally offer Guaranteed Issue Offers (GIO), most common can be found in MLTA, allowing applicants with health conditions to get coverage without full medical underwriting.
+- Some insurers occasionally offer Guaranteed Issue Offers, most commonly found in MLTA, allowing applicants with health conditions to obtain coverage without full medical underwriting.

 Don’t Fall for This Common Myth